aayush1728/insar-subsidence-forecasting-dl/README.md

 raw Sentinel-1 SAR data through a validated subsidence risk map to a short-horizon deformation forecast — for the **Raniganj Coalfield**, West Bengal, one of India's oldest and most heavily mined coal regions.

-It bridges a B.Tech in Mining Engineering with an M.Tech in Geoinformatics: the study area, risk thresholds, and validation approach are all chosen with practical mining-subsidence knowledge in mind, not just as a generic remote-sensing exercise.

----

 ## Key Results